Five Amazing Indian Women in Yoga

 “I never stopped practicing yoga at any point in my life.
 That’s the secret of my health.”

-This flexible granny was the 2nd oldest yoga teacher in the world.
-She was born and raised in the south of India and had been a yogi since the age of eight.
-She continued to practice and teach in a pink cotton sari on a simple rug at her school in Coimbatore until her passing in 2019 at the age of 99.
+This extraordinary grandmother was the 2nd oldest yoga teacher in the world.
+She was born and raised in southern India and had been a yoga practitioner since the age of eight.
+She continued to practice and teach in a pink cotton saree on a simple rug at her school in Coimbatore until her passing in 2019 at the age of 99.

-Nanammal strictly adhered to the traditional form of yoga.
-For instance, she performed a maximum of 12 Sun Salutations; whereas modern classes would continue until you dropped.
-She incorporated pranayama techniques which are all but lost in the West.
-And she believed that if you’re working up a sweat, you’re doing it wrong.
-After all, yoga is meant to be blissful.
+Nanammal was committed to upholding the spiritual traditions of yoga and strictly adhered to daily traditional wellness practices.
+She properly incorporated pranayama techniques in her classes and believed that if you’re rushing and working up a sweat, you’re doing it wrong.
+After all, yoga is meant to be steady, comfortable and blissful.

 Ananta Ripa Ajmera